ItayGigi/OpenGLVoxelPathTracer/README.md

 # Unnamed Voxel Path Tracer Engine
 A real-time voxel path-tracer using a fast DDA voxel traversal algorithm and spatiotemporal denoising.

+## Scene Structure
+The scene consists of low level 8x8x8 voxel grids called 'bricks' and a high level 'brick map' grid that specifies which brick to use in each cell.

 ## Showcase
 https://github.com/user-attachments/assets/447f4425-b7ab-48fc-8955-1ada4bed7fe7